Richard Ford (Royal Marines officer)

 General Sir Richard Vernon Tredinnick Ford, (18 February 1878 – 12 April 1949) was a Royal Marines officer who served as Adjutant-General Royal Marines.

 Military career

 Born on 18 February 1878, Ford was commissioned into the Royal Marine Artillery in 1896, and promoted to captain on 1 January 1903.

 During the First World War he commanded the Royal Navy Siege Guns at Dunkirk, as Second-in-Command of the Royal Marine Heavy Brigade, and then served as Deputy Assistant Adjutant-General at Headquarters, Royal Marine Forces.
 For these services he was made a Commander of the Order of the British Empire.

-In January 1928, Ford, by then a colonel, was made a companion of the Order of the Bath, and was an aide-de-camp to the King from 1929 to 1930.
-Appointed Adjutant-General Royal Marines in June 1930, then the highest appointment within the Royal Marines, he was elevated to Knight Commander of the Order of the Bath in January 1933.
-He retired in October 1933 with the rank of General.
+In the 1928 Birthday Honours, Ford, by then a colonel, was made a companion of the Order of the Bath (CB), and was an aide-de-camp to the King from 1929 to 1930.
+Appointed Adjutant-General Royal Marines in June 1930, then the highest appointment within the Royal Marines, he was elevated to Knight Commander of the Order of the Bath (KCB) in the 1933 New Year Honours.
+Having been promoted to full general on 1 October 1932, he retired in October 1933.